-And then there’s another story, I have this school.
+Then there’s another story.
 So, I have a dinner for all the students who come to my shop once a year.
 And I invited Harriet and Phiona and everyone that year.
 They came to my home and you forget when you live in a home with a garden and whatever, you think people have seen a home with a garden, but not Harriet.

 Challenges of bringing this story to life

-We filmed every game differently from the other, and that was a challenge, because there’s only so many things you can do with the chess board, you know.
-But how to create chess so that it can be emotional, dramatic, and propulsive, you know, propel the story forward and yet not bore you to death and yet be satisfying the chess officiandos.
+We filmed every game differently from the other, and that was a challenge because there are only so many things you can do with the chessboard, you know.
+But how to create chess so that it can be emotional, dramatic, and propulsive, you know, propel the story forward and yet not bore you to death and yet be satisfying the chess officials.

 To Play Chess or Not To Play Chess

 Having learned how to play chess myself at the age of 9 years old I feel as though I have a connection with this movie.
-Not many people can say they are masters at chess, but I feel like all of us who have played the game can see how beautiufl this movie is through our own expierences of playing the game.
+Not many people can say they are masters at chess, but I feel like all of us who have played the game can see how beautiful this movie is through our own experiences of playing the game.

-Question : Have you played chess before or did you have to learn the game a little before the filming of this movie?
+Question: Have you played chess before or did you have to learn before filming this movie?

 The Costumes in the Movie

-Question : How was it working with the costume designer, and did you have to change outfits a lot to go with this?
+Question: What was it like working with the costume designer, did you have to change outfits a lot?

 As many of you want to know where did these amazing actors come from?
 We have never seen them before but they are so natural at acting you would think they had years beyond their own ages of experience.
 I was so excited to see where the beautiful Madina had come from through casting, as well as the handsome BRain with his infectious snap.

-Question : Can you talk about casting a little bit?
-The cast is amazing, so how did you come upon bringing those into the film?
+Question: The cast is amazing, how did you come upon bringing those into the film?

-And as for tourists, they went into this rehearsal and they filmed Madina in rehearsal, sweating and smiling.
-Tthey came to dinner and I said Mama I have somebody another possible Phiona.
-And I just kinda rolled my eyes and thought, oh, my God, seven hundred and first Aghhh.
-And then they showed me the film, and she was magnetic, but I still put her through the ringer for like three weeks of testing and playing, learning to play chess.
+They came to dinner and I said Mama I have somebody another possible Phiona.
+I just kinda rolled my eyes and thought, oh, my God, seven hundred and first Aghhh.
+And then they showed me the film, and she was magnetic, but I still put her through the wringer for like three weeks of testing and playing, learning to play chess.

 Honestly, I have been trying for weeks to master this infectious snap the kids and Lupita did in the movie.
 I want to so badly master this so I can use it in my real life situations.
 I can just see me now trying to use it in real life situations and having my kids break out into a bunch of snaps as they try to copy me.

-Mira Nair : The snap is such a lifist example.
-OI — one of the producers when I was filming ’cause I would say snap now, Benjamin, now snap now.
+Mira Nair: The snap is such a lifist example.
+One of the producers when I was filming ’cause I would say snap now, Benjamin, now snap now.
 I liked it.
-It was like checkmate, you know.
-I don’t feel sorry for me.
+It was like a checkmate, you know.
+I don’t feel sorry for myself.
 Here you go, you know.
 One time somebody even tapped me and said, Mira, I think you’re going for too many snaps.
 I said, no, you know, you wait.
 And it’d be the catchiest thing.